 Stress fractures occur when there is a tiny crack within a bone.
 To learn more, contact Dr. Michael Doughty from Doughty Podiatry, P.A.
 Our doctor can provide the care you need to keep you pain free and on your feet.

-How Are Bunions Treated?
+How Are They Caused?

 A broken foot requires immediate medical attention and treatment.
 If you need your feet checked, contact Dr. Michael Doughty from Doughty Podiatry, P.A.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 A broken foot is caused by one of the bones in the foot typically breaking when bended, crushed, or stretched beyond its natural capabilities.
 Usually the location of the fracture indicates how the break occurred, whether it was through an object, fall, or any other type of injury.

 Common Symptoms of Broken Feet:

 Those that suspect they have a broken foot shoot seek urgent medical attention where a medical professional could diagnose the severity.

 Treatment for broken bones varies depending on the cause, severity and location.
 Some will require the use of splints, casts or crutches while others could even involve surgery to repair the broken bones.
 Personal care includes the use of ice and keeping the foot stabilized and elevated.